 Home > Living Well > Health Library > Emotional and Social Development, Ages 15 to 18 Years

-Older teens may seem mature at times, but they often will still have periods of childish behavior.
-Those who have not yet established a personal identity and sense of independence may try defining themselves through rebellious or difficult behavior.
-Teens learn about themselves through expanding their relationships beyond close same-sex friendships and through finding out about different world views and lifestyles.
+Older teens may seem mature at times, but they often will have times when they are not.
+Those who haven't yet established their own identity and sense of independence may try defining themselves through rebellious or difficult behavior.

-In a natural step from childhood to adulthood, teens begin to seek intimate relationships, which become an important part of their identity.
-Some teens' emotional investment in such relationships is immense, which makes them vulnerable.
+Teens are thinking about their own sexuality.
+They start to seek intimate relationships, which become an important part of their identity.
+Some teens' emotional investment in such relationships is immense.
+This makes them vulnerable.
 Parents can help by recognizing when relationships are getting more intense and by talking openly, without judgment, about the possible future effects.

 Current as of:

 Author: Healthwise StaffMedical Review: Susan C. Kim MD - PediatricsKathleen Romito MD - Family MedicineJohn Pope MD - Pediatrics

 Medical Review:Susan C. Kim MD - Pediatrics & Kathleen Romito MD - Family Medicine & John Pope MD - Pediatrics

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.